-- Define what is the sociological perspective and distinguish it from the perspectives of the other social sciences - Define the "sociological imagination" - Define basic sociological theoretical paradigms - Define science and relate scientific process to the goal of objectivity - Define objectivity, value-free and unbiased - Define culture, the components of culture, social control, and cultural change - Define the key terminology associated with socialization - Define social structure, status and role - 2.
+- Define what is the sociological perspective and distinguish it from the perspectives of the other social sciences - Define the "sociological imagination" - Define basic sociological theoretical paradigms - Define science and relate scientific process to the goal of objectivity - Define objectivity, value-free and unbiased - Define culture, the components of culture, social control, and cultural change - Define the key terminology associated with socialization - Define social structure, status and role - Define key terminology associated with social organization - 2.
 Explain how social behaviour is patterned and created by a social context.

-- Review the historical origins of sociology - Describe the significance of the sociological imagination - Describe the relationship of technology and culture - Describe the evolution of society as the evolution of technology - Relate concepts of cultural diversity to ethnocentrism and cultural relativism - Reflect on culture and human freedom - Differentiate the perspectives of society held by Marx, Weber, Durkheim, and the Lenskis - Explain how social reality is constructed - Review the theories and methods in observing social behaviour - Describe the functions of language and the functions of humour
+- Review the historical origins of sociology - Describe the significance of the sociological imagination - Describe the relationship of technology and culture - Describe the evolution of society as the evolution of technology - Relate concepts of cultural diversity to ethnocentrism and cultural relativism - Reflect on culture and human freedom - Differentiate the perspectives of society held by Marx, Weber, Durkheim, and the Lenskis - Explain how social reality is constructed - Review the theories and methods in observing social behaviour - Describe the functions of language and the functions of humour - Describe crime and deviance as a social construction